liferay/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

 ### Dependency Jars [](id=dependency-jars-liferay-portal-6-2-user-guide-15-en-3)

-Liferay Portal needs to have the Liferay Portal Dependency JARs, an appropriate JDBC driver and a few other JARs installed.
+Liferay Portal depends on several `JAR` files found in the Liferay Dependencies Archive.
+In addition to these, you need the proper driver for your database.
+You can get the necessary dependencies by following these steps:

-1. Create folder `$TOMCAT_HOME/lib/ext`.
+1. Create a folder named `ext` in `$TOMCAT_HOME/lib`.

-2. Extract the Liferay dependencies file to `$TOMCAT_HOME/lib/ext`.
-If the files do not extract to this directory, you can copy the dependencies archive to this directory, extract them and then delete the archive.
+2. Unzip the Liferay Dependencies file to `$TOMCAT_HOME/lib/ext` so that its `.jar` files reside there.
+If the `.jar` files are nested in a `liferay-portal-dependencies-6.2` directory after you extract them, copy them into `$TOMCAT_HOME/lib/ext` and delete the empty folder.

-3. Next, you need a few `.jar` files which are included as part of the Liferay source distribution, but are not automatically included with Tomcat.
+3. Next, you need a few third party `.jar` files which are included as part of the Liferay source distribution, but are not automatically included with Tomcat.
    You'll have to download them yourself, so let's get started.
 Place these `.jar` files into `$TOMCAT_HOME/lib/ext`: